setrar/MobCom/Lectures/01/PulseShaping/README.md

    - The concept of the sinc function is closely linked to the work of Jean-Baptiste Joseph Fourier, who developed Fourier series in the early 19th century.
 His work laid the foundation for representing functions as sums of sine and cosine waves.

 2. **Sampling Theorem**:
-   - The formal definition of the sinc function as \(\text{sinc}(x) = \frac{\sin(\pi x)}{\pi x}\) is often attributed to the work on the Nyquist-Shannon sampling theorem, which was developed by Harry Nyquist and Claude Shannon in the mid-20th century.
+   - The formal definition of the sinc function as $\text{sinc}(x) = \frac{\sin(\pi x)}{\pi x}$ is often attributed to the work on the Nyquist-Shannon sampling theorem, which was developed by Harry Nyquist and Claude Shannon in the mid-20th century.
 This theorem established the principles of sampling and reconstruction of signals, where the sinc function plays a crucial role.

 3. **Interpolation and Signal Processing**:
    - The use of the sinc function in interpolation methods, particularly in reconstructing signals from their samples, became prominent as digital signal processing evolved in the latter half of the 20th century.